We are Dry July NZ Trust.

 - so we can fulfil your purchase orders;

-- so we can undertake research into and develop Dry July and the Dry July Website to make it better.
+- so we can conduct risk management, cyber security or fraud protection activities in connection with Dry July and the Dry July Website to make it better; so we can undertake research into and develop Dry July and the Dry July Website to make it better, and;

 The types of organisations to which we disclose information for these purposes include:

 - organisations which carry out IT services for us related to Dry July and the Dry July Website including our physical housing, monitoring and backup of the servers for the Dry July Website, support and maintenance for the Dry July Website; and

 - organisations which provide services to enable fulfilment of your purchase orders.

 Some of the third parties we disclose personal information to are located overseas.
 For example, some of the service providers we may use utilise offshore servers and other data hosting and processing facilities located outside of Australia (including in Singapore and the United States).